 Application pack will include online application form and a template for the motivational letter.
 The duly completed form and motivational letter need to be submitted within deadline for the application to be successful.
 Application pack will be approved by the Task Force.

 The application form should include questions that will enable selection of suitable members (allowing the assessment under the below criteria).
-Apart from demographic questions, also questions regarding the thematic interest (educational or professional) in the topics of EUSAIR Pillars, activism in civil society, membership in youth organisations, rural/urban residency or origin and similar, will be asked.
+Apart from demographic questions, also questions regarding the thematic interest (educational or professional) in the topics of EUSAIR Pillars including the horizontal and cross-cutting topics, activism in civil society, membership in youth organisations, rural/urban residency or origin and similar, will be asked.

 The motivational letter will be composed of a selected number of pre-defined and agreed questions.
 Possible questions proposed: